Should My Child Enroll in Honors Or General Courses?

 Honors vs. General: What's the Big Difference?

 • Honors 9th Grade English: Students in both honors and academics must read specific texts from a county-wide reading list.
 An honors course, however, will generally read more texts than an academic course, as the honors course is conducted at a much faster pace.
 To work more rapidly through diverse materials, honors students will undoubtedly be assigned more homework than an academic class.
-Additionally, if a student in an honors course falls behind or is struggling, the student must typically seek out tutoring assistance during his or her own time (during lunch, before/after school, etc.), as the course's overall pace cannot be delayed by one student's struggles.
+Additionally, suppose a student in an honors course falls behind or is struggling.
+In that case, the student must typically seek out tutoring assistance during their own time (during lunch, before/after school, etc.), as the cone student's struggles cannot delay the course's overall pace

-Students who are bright and determined to excel in their studies often express greater boredom in academic class settings.
-While the academic classes are not easy, they are simply not conducted at the speedier, more rigorous pace that some students crave.
+Students who are bright and determined to excel in their studies often express more incredible boredom in academic class settings.
+While the educational classes are not easy, they are not conducted at the speedier, more rigorous pace that some students crave.
 As a result, parents can help their child decide which track is better by evaluating their child's specific habits, interests, and needs.

 Determining an Honors or General Pathway